insilichem/gaudi/docs/developers.rst

 Our implementation
 ------------------

-GAUDI is built as an extensible and highly modular Python platform.
+GaudiMM is built as an extensible and highly modular Python platform.
 Although the main focus is Chemistry and molecular design, you can use your own genes and objectives.
-You can think of GAUDI as a new API for `deap <https://github.com/deap/deap>`_ that provides an object-oriented interface to easily create new individuals and objectives.
+You can think of GaudiMM as a new API for `deap <https://github.com/deap/deap>`_ that provides an object-oriented interface to easily create new individuals and objectives.

 In ``deap`` an individual can be any Python object (check their `overview <https://deap.readthedocs.org/en/master/overview.html>`_ and `GA examples <https://deap.readthedocs.org/en/master/examples/ga_onemax.html>`_), which is a very versatile approach, but it tends to be very limited when your individual gets complex.
 For example, if an individual needs to be defined by several genes with different mutation strategies.

-In GAUDI, each **individual** is a :class:`gaudi.base.Individual`, which is a very (bio)fancy name for a set of ``genes``.
+In GaudiMM, each **individual** is a :class:`gaudi.base.Individual`, which is a very (bio)fancy name for a list of ``genes``.
 To create a ``gene``, you just subclass :class:`gaudi.genes.GeneProvider` and define the needed methods: ``express``, ``unexpress``, ``mutate``, and ``mate``.
 The :class:`gaudi.base.Individual` class then provides some wrapper methods that call the respective counterparts in each ``gene``.

 To evaluate the fitness of an individual, you must first define the set of evaluation functions.
 Each function is called ``objective``, and you keep them inside a :class:`gaudi.base.Environment`.